mheberger/delineator/README.md

 Fast, accurate watershed delineation nearly anywhere on Earth, using state-of-the-art datasets and a combination of vector and raster methods.

+  - uses state-of-the-art datasets from MERIT-Hydro and MERIT-Basins
+  - near global coverage (excludes Greenland, Antarctica, and some small islands)
+  - uses a hybrid of vector and raster methods for speed and accuracy

 ## Installation

 ```